 - The data is centralised so all staff – both in the office and out - can access it;

 - VPN access means the data access and transfer process is secure; and

 - The solution is cost-effective, easy to control and in place already

 The big problem with this solution is that it doesn’t work very well for the staff that need it most – the staff in the field.
 Access is fast for internal staff accessing the files directly from the file server that’s on the same network.
 But they rarely need to access it – it’s the staff in the field that need to open, change and save multiple files all day every day.
 This includes CAD files, PDFs, Word documents, Excel spreadsheets and Project files.

 Often, they’re accessing the files over a 4G connection, and even if the project is large enough to justify a site office with a dedicated Internet connection, the Internet speeds end up being variable during the working day, or just not fast enough for the job – despite what the ISP promised!

 The Modern Strategy

-The modern way to solve this problem is to use the applications provided as part of your Office 365 Business Premium subscription.
-Office 365 is so much more than the Office suite and an email server.
-We strongly recommend the use of SharePoint – the document management platform that is included with Office 365 Business Premium – in conjunction with the OneDrive sync client.
+The modern way to solve this problem is to use the applications provided as part of your Microsoft 365 Business subscription.
+Microsoft 365 is so much more than the Office suite and an email server.
+We strongly recommend the use of SharePoint – the document management platform that is included with Microsoft 365 - in conjunction with the OneDrive sync client.

 There are some great features of these applications to store the project files securely in the Office 365 cloud and to access them from any location on any device – on your smartphone, on your tablet, on your laptop, on your desktop, or even on your home computer if there’s something to be urgently actioned after hours.
 For staff who are regularly accessing these folders, we strongly recommend you use a Windows 10 computer as your primary device, because of the “selective sync” options that are then available to you.